open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic.md

 about installing and configuring the [OpenTelemetry Distro](../distro) to send telemetry to other destinations, like an OpenTelemetry Collector.

+> **Note**: To use automatic instrumentation through `opentelemetry-instrument`,
+> you must configure it via environment variables or the command line.
+The agent
+> creates a telemetry pipeline that cannot be modified other than through these
+> means.
+If you need more customization for your telemetry pipelines, then you
+> need to forego the agent and import the OpenTelemetry SDK and instrumentation
+> libraries into your code and configure them there.
+You may also extend
+> automatic instrumentation by importing the OpenTelemetry API.
+For more
+> details, see the [API reference][].

+It is also possible to use the instrumentation libraries (such as `opentelemetry-instrumentation-flask`) by themselves which may have an advantage of customizing options.
+However, by choosing to do this it means you forego using auto-instrumentation by starting your application with `opentelemetry-instrument` as this is mutually exclusive.

 ## Execute

 This section guides you through the manual process of instrumenting a server as